 Alternately, if you are using a locally generated certificate, you must specify an Java properties file that points to the trust store as an argument to the flag, like so:

 $ sqlcmd --ssl=mytruststore.conf

 The properties file verifies that the database server is passing credentials that you trust.
 That is, credentials that match the trust store you reference.
 The format of file is a Java properties files declaring two properties, one per line, that identify the trust store and trust store password:

-See Section 12.7, “Encrypting VoltDB Communication Using SSL” for more information on configuring SSL encryption on the external ports.
+See Section 12.7, “Encrypting VoltDB Communication Using TLS/SSL” for more information on configuring TLS encryption on the external ports.